ehassett/dotfiles/README.md

 ## Windows Terminal
 `script/bootstrap` does not install Windows Terminal or copy `settings.json`.
+The starting directory for Ubuntu-20.04 should be changed to your home directory (or whatever else you'd like).

 ## .gitconfig
 `script/bootstrap` does not copy `.gitconfig` as it only contains aliases.